hasuq33/namaste_node_tinder/Readme.md

  - We have store the password in hash form using bcrypt library

 - Note: use the cookieparser middleware for getting for the cookie from the browser which parse the cookie

+- Unique: True in schema automatically add a unique index in mongodb or you can add intex equal to true manually add in Schema